by Kyle Bookholz

 Not unlike HBO, WHCT would show movies that had recently completed their theatre runs, as well as sporting events from Madison Square Garden (such N.Y.
 Rangers hockey, and boxing).
 The station's signal would be scrambled, and subscribers would need a box on top of their set to descramble the channel 18 signal and convert the result to a VHF channel for feeding to their set.

-(It may be of interest to some to note that, under his given name of Charles O. Wood, the now-famous CBS commentator Charles Osgood was station manager of WHCT during the first nine months of the Phonevision experiment.)
+(It may be of interest to some to note that, under his given name of Charles O. Wood, the now-famous CBS commentator Charles Osgood was station manager of WHCT during the first nine months of the Phonevision experiment.
+Decades later, in an interview with the trade publication Radio Ink, he said the experience taught him "that I would much rather be on the air than calling the shots about hiring and firing and assigning people" and that the Phonevision experiment was a "very complicated" system.)

 A few months into the experiment, RKO got a morale boost when a lawsuit filed against the FCC by a group of Connecticut theatre owners was refused to be heard by the U.S. Supreme Court, upholding a U.S. Appeals Court decision in March that the FCC did have the authority to grant subscription television operation.
 Meanwhile, subscriber numbers grew to 1,800 by the beginning of 1963, by which time the service operated seven days a week, beginning at 7:00pm and continuing until late in the evening, with afternoon matinees on Wednesdays and Saturdays (typically along the lines of a Three Stooges short priced at 50-cents).
 Movies shown in January, 1963 included "It Started In Naples" starring Clark Gable and Sophia Loren, "A Place In The Sun" starring Montgomery Clift and Elizabeth Taylor, and "The War Lover" starring Steve McQueen and Robert Wagner.
 (Broadcasting reported that only Universal and 20th Century Fox refused to release films to Phonevision.)
 Other programming included a filmed concert by the Kingston Trio, the Bolshoi Ballet and both football and hockey games from New York and Boston.